 The decision on the IPO price, allocation and signing of the placing agreement (and lock-up undertakings) normally occur the day before the first day of trading.
 Then, on the first day of trading, pricing is announced through a press release.
-During the period from the first day of trading until the settlement date (normally two business days), trading in the issuer’s shares is normally made possible through share loans from main shareholders.
-At the settlement date trading becomes unconditional, entailing that the investors become the legal owners of the shares in question.
+During the period from the first day of trading until the settlement date (normally two business days), trading in the issuer’s shares is normally made possible through share loans from the main shareholders.
+At the settlement date, trading becomes unconditional, meaning that the investors become the legal owners of the shares in question.

 Back to top